membase/ns_server/README.markdown

 Then you will have to add backslashes around the path double-quotes -- like \"priv/config\"

-## Development
-  Note: there were previously directions here instructing one to update submodules.
-Both emoxi and menelaus are now part of ns_server and there is no need to treat them as submodules.

-### Updating the dependencies (deps subdirectory)

-   make clean
-   make
-   git commit -m "updated emoxi & menelaus" git push

 * * * * *
 Copyright (c) 2010, NorthScale, Inc.